swissmarley/koala-scrape/README.md

-# 🐨 KoalaScrape
+# 🐨 Koala Scrape

-**KoalaScrape** is a powerful, modern, and easy-to-use web scraper extension for Google Chrome.
+**Koala Scrape** is a powerful, modern, and easy-to-use web scraper extension for Google Chrome.
 It allows you to visually select data elements on any webpage, automatically crawl through pagination, and export clean, structured data in multiple formats.

 ## ✨ Features